 Non-controlling interests ("NCI"s) in the net assets of consolidated subsidiaries are identified separately from the Company's equity therein.
 Total comprehensive loss of the Company's subsidiary is attributed to the equity holders of the Company and to the non-controlling interests even if this results in the non-controlling interest having a deficit balance.
-For the year ended December 31, 2019, 25% of the net assets of the Company's consolidated subsidiary, Guiord SA ("Guiord"), which formerly held the Mandiana mineral property, were attributable to its non-controlling interest.
-The value of the NCI at December 31, 2019 was a deficiency of \$176,411 (2018: value of \$176,411) after accounting for losses allocated to NCI during the year of \$Nil (2018: \$667,254).

-The Company adjusts the non-controlling interest by attributing a proportionate amount of the subsidiaries' net identifiable assets.
+The Company adjusts the non-controlling interest by attributing a proportionate amount of the subsidiaries net identifiable assets.
 The Company also adjusts other comprehensive loss to reflect the new ownership interest.
 These adjustments are also recognized in equity.